- The problem with DNA diet studies

 If you have, you may have found an article written by Scientific American titled “Matching DNA to a Diet Does Not Work.”

 According to the Human Genome Project, the human genome has between 20,000 – 25,000 genes.
-One of the problems with “DNA diet” studies, as well as the reporting on them, is the failure to differentiate between the use of a single SNP vs. the use of an algorithm which factors in over 100 SNPs.
+One of the problems with “DNA diet” studies, as well as the reporting on them, is the failure to differentiate between the use of a single SNP vs. the use of an algorithm which factors in hundreds of SNPs.

 SNP Testing vs. Genetic risk scoring